THE PRACTICUM AND PROFESSIONAL PORTFOLIO

 As part of the practicum class students are also responsible for developing the Professional Portfolio.
 Students are strongly advised to keep copies of all their coursework for potential use in the Professional Portfolio.
 A brief syllabus of requirements for the practicum is posted below:

-Students gain admission to LME 590 or LME 592 by permission of the instructor, completion of 24 hours of course work including LME 501, 512, 535, and 537; and admission to candidacy (Form D on file).
+Students gain admission to LITE 590 by permission of the instructor, completion of 24 hours of course work including LITE 501, 512, 535, and 537; and research tool.
 Students must not have any outstanding incomplete courses remaining in their program of study to be eligible for the practicum.
-Students who do not have prior teacher certification and who are seeking LMS certification must be admitted to WKU Professional Education before being admitted into the internship.
-Students with no Form D on file, or who lack teacher certifiation and have not been admitted to Professional Education, must contact their advisor immediately.
-DO NOT complete this application.
 Students must fulfill the above requirements and complete the Application for the Practicum form below to be eligible to enroll in the class.

-The LME Professional Portfolio is required in the Practicum and Internship courses.
-It is a culminating activity in the WKU Library Media Education Program.
-The Portfolio demonstrates that students are able to reflect on and provide evidence of professional growth in either library media education or educational technology.
-The reflections, actions and evidences which are part of the Portfolio are aligned with state and national professional standards for either library media education or educational technology, depending on a student's concentration.
+The LITE Professional Portfolio is required in the Practicum and Internship courses.
+It is a culminating activity in the WKU Libraries, Informatics, and Technology in Education Program.
+The Portfolio demonstrates that students are able to reflect on and provide evidence of professional growth in library media education and educational technology.
+The reflections, actions and evidences which are part of the Portfolio are aligned with state and national professional standards for either library media education and educational technology.
 The national standards used in the LME program are established by the following professional societies: the National Council for Accreditation of Teacher Education, the American Association for School Librarians, and the International Society for Technology in Education.